 Directed by Stephen King's old partner in crime Mick Garris (The Stand, Sleepwalkers), Riding the Bullet is an exercise in horror morality.
-Based on King's 30 odd-pager of the same name, it details the plight of college student Alan Parker . . . a disturbed adolescent who chooses the long walk in order to see his dying mother and takes a short cut instead.
+Based on King's 30 odd-pager of the same name, it details the plight of College student Alan Parker . . . who must choose between a shortcut or the long walk on the road to a dying mother.

-Riding the Bullet was a phenomenon in e-book publishing history, earning its maker an embarrassing amount of money with a lot of hype attached.
-If you come to this movie expecting the same kind of buildup, you'll be sorely disappointed.
-However, it is a faithful adaptation, and writer/director Mick Garris has emulated on an already interesting story and stretched it into a tangible tale with merit.
-A viewer can tell the production probably had a shoe-string budget and it almost has a 'cable feel to it , but such discrepancies are easily forgiven when we see Garris has a true understanding of King's visions.
+Riding the Bullet was a phenomenon in e-book publishing history, attached with hype and earning its maker an embarrassing amount of money.
+If you come to this movie expecting a similar buildup, you'll be somewhat disappointed.
+However, it is a faithful adaptation, and writer/director Mick Garris has built upon an already interesting story, stretching the narrative into a tangible tale with merit.
+Though a production budget is lacking, fiscal shortcomings are pardonable knowing Garris has a genuine understanding of King's vision.

-Set in Maine, 1969 (where else) Bullet opens up to Alan Parker going through the motions of a break up whilst trying to deal with his teenage angst.
-Depressed, suicidal, his thoughts are substituted cleverly with the aid of an Alan 'double' who sits by his side like a conscience caricature espousing advice.
-After a futile attempt at suicide , which mostly comes off as hilarious , he receives a phone call from a family friend about his mother's recent stroke that waylays his plans to catch a John Lennon concert with friends.
-From here, the viewer is treated to Alan's hitch-hiking journey to get to the hospital ... and the malign characters he meets along the way.
+Set in Maine (where else)? in 1969, Bullet introduces us to Alan Parker.
+Going through the motions of a break up riding coattails with suicidal ideation, Alan's thoughts are cleverly substituted with the aid of a 'doppelganger' who sits nonchalantly in the shadows espousing advice.
+After a futile attempt at self-termination (which mostly comes off hilarious), Alan receives a phone-call detailing his mother's recent stroke, the incident waylaying any plans to catch a John Lennon concert with friends.
+From here, we become a passenger on Alan's hitch-hiking journey ... and meet malign characters on the way.

 For King fans, this movie is worth your time.
-It moves at a swift pace and is punctured by delicious tid-bits and comical moments (readers of Christine and From a Buick 8 will be cheering).
-Overall, you come away with the feeling one ultimately gets from a King story: there's an everyman quality to it filled with aching nostalgia.
+It moves at a swift pace punctured by easter eggs and comical moments (readers of Christine and From a Buick 8 will be cheering).
+Overall, you come away with a feeling one ultimately gets from any King story: there's an everyman quality filled with aching nostalgia.